 Genetics of Breast Cancer

-Breast cancer is the most common cancer for women, with every woman having about a 13% chance of being diagnosed in her lifetime1.
-Many factors, some modifiable and some beyond our control, can increase or decrease a woman’s risk of breast cancer, such as alcohol consumption, hormone therapy, and childbearing2.
+Breast cancer is the most common cancer for women, with every woman having about a 13% chance of being diagnosed in her lifetime.
+Many factors, some modifiable and some beyond our control, can increase or decrease the risk of breast cancer, such as alcohol consumption, hormone therapy, and childbearing.
 In about 5-10% of cases, however, there is an underlying hereditary component caused by an inherited gene mutation (change) that increases breast cancer risks.
 Identifying if you have a higher risk of developing cancer through genetic testing can be critical to the health of you and your family.

 When Should You Be Concerned About Family History?

 As 5-10% of breast cancers are associated with an inherited gene change, knowing your family history of cancer is extremely important.
 Having a first-degree relative (such as a parent, sibling, or child) with a history of breast cancer almost doubles an individual’s lifetime breast cancer risk.
 Having two first-degree relatives with breast cancer increases risk about three-fold.